jStimpert0430/RaiseTheDead/README.md

 ## Version History

+0.1 update notes
+* Screenshake added!
+The code for this had been sitting there unused for a little while, I had to make changes to the camera system implemented to get everything working.
+Now when you stomp on a skull, the screen will shake
+* Fixed fall through wood floors- Previously, unless you kept holding the down arrow, you would be placed back to the top of the wood platform; additionally, if you were holding down when you collided with one you would have just fallen though.
+Now you will fall though the floor on button press and at least briefly collide with each wooden platform, even if you're holding down.
+* Added key gate blocks (trying idea)- Added blocks that block the player for reaching the door unless the player is holding the key.
+When the player doesn't have they key these blocks are solid and able to be collided against, otherwise the player will fall though them.
+I like this idea because it gives me an additional gameplay piece to build levels around.
+Added a few levels in this build around the mechanic; so tell me what you think.
+* Re-minimized graphics - Deleted a lot of detail on tileset in an attempt to improve readability of the gameworld.
+This may change in future updates, but for now I'm pretty happy with it.
+* Changed gameplay button to O instead of X based of suggestion - Multiple people suggested I make this switch as it is the pico-8 standard.
+* Additional UI tweaks/cleanup/iteration
+* Added Gamepad disclaimer
+* Added floor 22 and 21

 0.0.2 update notes

 * Added transition mechanics between death and respawn; Won't respawn instantly not and instead will see a message and a prompt to press the X key.